 In addition to our professional and ethical obligations, at a minimum, our Practice handles your personal information in accordance with federal and state privacy law.
-This includes complying with the federal Australian Principles (APPs) forming part of the Privacy Act 1988 (Cth) and the Victorian Health Privacy Principles (HPPs) forming part of the Health Records Act 2001 (Vic).
+This includes complying with the federal Australian Privacy Principles (APPs) forming part of the Privacy Act 1998 and the Victorian Health Privacy Principles (HPPs) forming part of the Health Records Act 2001 (Vic).

-More information about the APPs and HPPs can be found on the Australian Information Commissioner’s website www.oaic.gov.au.
+More information about the APPs and HPPs can be found on the Australian Information Commissioner’s website www.oaic.gov.au or in hard copy on request from our Practice reception.

 Collection of information